Message to Adolf: Plot

-As events progress, the lives of the three Adolfs intertwine and become more and more tangled as Sohei Toge searches for his brother's murderer.
-After being tortured by the Gestapo, Toge eventually tracks down his brother's girlfriend, who is revealed to be a spy working for her father, inspector Lampe.
+As events progress, the lives of the three Adolfs intertwine and become more and more tangled as Toge searches for his brother's murderer.
+After being tortured by the Gestapo, Toge eventually tracks down his brother's girlfriend, who is revealed to be a spy working for her father, Inspector Lampe.
 He confronts her in anger, and she confesses to reporting Isao to the SS.
 After a scuffle, he rapes her and leaves for Japan.
 Shortly afterwards, she commits suicide.
 In Japan, Toge quickly becomes a target for both the Kenpeitai and the German secret police, who routinely chase him down and beat him in an attempt to find the documents.
 Despite this, he links up with Ogi, and manages to recover the documents his brother sent to Kobe before he died.
 The documents change locations many times as Toge is unable to find a job due to his status as a suspect.
 During one of these pursuits, he makes friends with a Japanese police chief, who accompanies him on a chase to an island where Ogi is keeping the documents.
 However, a Gestapo team under Lampe, who is seeking revenge for his daughter, tracks him down there.
 Toge manages to evade Lampe after a heated firefight on the island.
 Though the chief is killed, a memo he wrote earlier absolves Toge of wrongdoing, and the Japanese police stop chasing him.
 To avoid further trouble, the documents are passed to Ogi and then to Kamil, who is now living with Eliza.
-In 1941 with the German invasion of the Soviet Union, Toge decides that the documents would be best in the hands of Honda, an Imperial Army general's son working for the Soviet spy ring under Richard Sorge.
+In 1941 with the German invasion of the Soviet Union, Toge decides that the documents would be best in the hands of Honda, an IJN general's son working for the Soviet spy ring under Richard Sorge.
 Before Honda can send the documents to the Soviets, Sorge is captured and the spy ring collapses.
 Before Honda is executed by his father after confessing to treason, he manages to bury the documents.

 In the years leading up to 1945, Kaufmann ascends the hierarchy of the Nazi Party and completes his indoctrination as a Nazi.
 He eventually becomes a loyal subordinate of Hitler and a coordinator of death marches as an SS official.
-In the fallout of the July 20 Plot and Germany on the brink of military defeat under an increasingly unstable Fuhrer, he is sent to Japan by a surviving Lampe to complete his father Wolfgang's mission.
+In the fallout of the July 20 Plot and Germany on the brink of military defeat under an increasingly unstable Hitler, he is sent to Japan by a surviving Lampe to complete his father Wolfgang's mission.
 Upon arrival, he is surprised to find his target, Toge, married to his mother.
 He also meets with Kamil, who he is angered to find has become engaged to Eliza.
 He later traps Eliza and rapes her, and eventually beats Kamil who comes for revenge.
 During his alienation of his family and friends in Japan, he is disowned by Yukie, who shortly thereafter suffers brain damage during the Allied air raid of Kobe.
 Kaufmann's continued investigation eventually leads to the buried documents, which he discovers only after Hitler's death renders his entire mission pointless.